NixOS/nix-pills/pills/14-override-design-pattern.md

         origRes // { override = newArgs: makeOverridable f (origArgs // newArgs); };
     }

 Please note the `rec` keyword.
-It\'s necessary so that we can refer to `makeOverridable` from `makeOverridable` itself.
+It's necessary so that we can refer to `makeOverridable` from `makeOverridable` itself.

-Now let\'s try overriding twice:
+Now let's try overriding twice:

     nix-repl> :l lib.nix
     Added 1 variables.